OpenBB-finance/OpenBB/website/content/terminal/usage/basics/index.md

 ### Importing and Exporting Data

-Most functions provide a method for exporting the raw data as a CSV, JSON, or XLSX file.
+Most functions provide a method for exporting the raw data as a CSV, JSON, or XLSX file (with a specific sheet name).
 Exported data and user-supplied files to import are saved to the [OpenBBUserData folder](https://docs.openbb.co/terminal/usage/guides/data).
 The folder is located at the root of the operating system's User Account folder.
 Follow the link for a detailed description.

 ## Charts

-The OpenBB charting library has provides interactive, customizable, charts.
-Here's an example of weekly candles for AAPL.
+The OpenBB charting library provides interactive, customizable, charts.
+Here's an example of displaying weekly candles for AAPL.

 ```console
 /stocks/load AAPL -w/candle